Understanding the 2:3 Ratio in Inches: A practical guide

 Understanding how to calculate the dimensions in inches based on the 2:3 aspect ratio is crucial.
 Here's how you can perform these calculations:

-• Knowing the width: If you know the width of your image in inches, simply multiply that value by 1.5 to find the height.
-For example, a 4-inch wide image would have a height of 4 inches * 1.5 = 6 inches.
+Knowing the width: If you know the width of your image in inches, simply multiply that value by 1.5 to find the height.
+Take this: a 4-inch wide image would have a height of 4 inches * 1.5 = 6 inches.

-• Knowing the height: If you know the height of your image, divide the height by 1.5 to determine the width.
-For instance, an image with a height of 9 inches would have a width of 9 inches / 1.5 = 6 inches.
+Knowing the height: If you know the height of your image, divide the height by 1.5 to determine the width.
+Take this case: an image with a height of 9 inches would have a width of 9 inches / 1.5 = 6 inches.

 Example Calculations: